 Reach out to a treatment provider and learn how you can create the life you want.

 Why Choose Inpatient Rehab?

-Individuals suffering from substance abuse may feel baffled when considering where to go for treatment.
-Thankfully, individuals seeking treatment have several options they can consider, and they can use that to make a decision.
-Inpatient rehab offers hands-on, around the clock care and support.
-Patients receive breakfast, lunch, and dinner at certain times of the day, with scheduled activities filling the rest of their time.
+Individuals suffering from substance abuse may feel overwhelmed when considering where to go for treatment.
+Thankfully, individuals seeking treatment have several options they can consider before they make a decision.
+Inpatient rehab offers hands-on, around-the-clock care and support.
+Patients receive breakfast, lunch, and dinner at certain times of the day, with scheduled, treatment-related activities filling the rest of their time.

 Some facilities allow family members to visit, providing much-needed support and comfort amidst the recovery process.
 Additionally, some facilities provide funding or unique payment options for some patients.
-Inquiring about amenities available can help someone make a focused decision, along with understanding the reputation of the facility.
-There is typically an aftercare program and post-rehab activities to ensure the patient is continuing to live a healthy life once they receive treatment.
-As a result of staying on campus and having access to certain amenities and care, inpatient treatment typically has a higher success rate of recovery when compared to outpatient rehab.
+Inquiring about amenities available can help someone make an informed decision, along with understanding the reputation of the facility.
+There is typically an aftercare program and post-rehab activities to assist the client with continuing their recovery efforts and healthy lifestyle once they have completed inpatient treatment.
+As a result of staying on campus and having access to certain amenities and care, inpatient treatment typically improves success rates of recovery when compared to outpatient rehab.

 Empowered Choices: Knowing Your Needs And Preferences For Treatment

 Acknowledging the addiction and deciding to get help takes much courage.
 Choosing an inpatient facility includes a lot of steps that involve research, a knowledge of preferences, awareness of recovery goals, awareness of treatment needs, and whether or not travel should be involved.
 Fortunately, professional medical providers are available to guide future patients to make the choice ideal for them.
 If the idea of talking to a treatment professional makes them uncomfortable, they could consider writing a list of ideal rehab expectations and services.
 They could also write down what they aspire to achieve.
 For example, consider questions or factors including: